 Let’s dive into the list of what Norway is known for.

 Norway is famous for its fjords – so much so that we’ve taken the word “fjord” from them.

-One in particular, Sognefjorden, is the deepest in the world.
+One of Norway’s fjords, in particular, Sognefjorden, is the deepest in the world.
 Located at the heart of Norway, Sognefjorden is 205 kilometers (127 miles) in length and 1308 meters (4291 feet) deep.

 You can visit these places no matter the weather, though activities differ depending on the season.
 Expect long walks with breathtaking views in summer and excellent cross-country ski paths in winter.

 Either way, Sognefjorden is one of Norway’s most visited attractions for a reason.